ucberkeley/savio-training-sl7-2017/install.md

 # What's new with SL7 on Savio?

+ - Updated Intel and GNU (gcc) compilers, and updated openMPI
  - All Python and R packages will be available as soon as you load the main `python` or `r` modules
  - Updated Python (Python 3.6) and R (R 3.4.x) will be available.
+ - Python installation now uses Anaconda distribution instead of being build from source.
- - An extensive set of machine learning/deep learning and related packages will be available: tensorflow, h2o, mxnet, theano, superlearner
+ - An extensive set of machine learning/deep learning and related packages available: tensorflow, h2o, mxnet, theano, superlearner.

 You can ssh to `sl7.brc.berkeley.edu` and run `module avail` to see the list.
-Do note that we'll update the versions in many cases before final release.
+Do note that we'll update the versions in some cases before final release.

+Please see the [SL7 migration page](http://research-it.berkeley.edu/services/high-performance-computing/sl7-upgrade) for more details.

+# Modules

+Recall that very little software is available except via the modules system.

+Simple tools like gnuplot, newer versions of git, cmake, gcc, etc... are all available in the software module farm, not loaded by default in user environments.

 # Third-party software installation - overview